KDE/documentation-develop-kde-org/content/hig/components/editing/date.md

         KTimeComboBox.
-    -   If users want to browse through dates (for example when viewing a calendar or browsing a history based on the date), use a KDatePicker for convenient switching with a single click.\"
+    -   If users want to browse through dates (for example when viewing a calendar or browsing a history based on the date), use a KDatePicker for convenient switching with a single click."
 -   When user must select both start and end date/times, make the default end date/time aware of the start date/time: when the user sets a start date, switch the end date at least to the same date.
 -   Avoid wrong input by restricting the period to a reasonable range (for instance when a range is being selected).
--   Don\'t modify localization settings (i.e. first day of week, date label etc.)
+-   Don't modify localization settings (i.e. first day of week, date label etc.)
 -   Use controls consistently; either all date input should be done by date picker or none.